Nexlayer/morphic/README.md

 ### Environment Variables
 Shown below are the set environment variables for the `morphic` pod.
 Some important notes:
 - The `BASE_URL` variable is set to the Nexlayer provided `<% URL %>` scriptlet.
 Nexlayer will replace this scriptlet with the URL of your deployed site.
 - Connecting to other pods: variables such as `LOCAL_REDIS_URL`, `SEARXNG_API_URL` and `OLLAMA_BASE_URL` include connection strings to other pods in the deployment.
-Here, each uses the Nexlayer `<podName>.pod` notation to set the hostname of the pod to connect to.
+Here, each uses the Nexlayer `<pod-name>.pod` notation to set the hostname of the pod to connect to.
 For example, `LOCAL_REDIS_URL` is set to `redis://redis.pod:6379` where `redis` is the name given to the pod we want to connect to.  `redis.pod` in turn provides the hostname at which we can reach the `redis` pod at.

 ### `nexlayer.yaml`
 ```yaml